Nanoyayay/random-projects/README.md

 # random-projects
 Updates : Cody Version 1.1.0!
-some random things i make
+Goku.html released!
+Give goku wisdom and share top secrets ( dw, no cookies. ) some random things i make dont steal i will be sad
-dont steal
-i will be sad

  Help Manuals:
  Cody.JS
   A snippet of code showing all the commands let hitable = [
     "hi", "hello", "hey", "howdy", "greetings", "sup", "yo", "what's up", "howdy-doo", "hi there", "hey there", "greetings and salutations"